2025 Iowa elections

-In 2025, Iowa will hold elections for municipal governments, school boards, and to fill vacancies for various offices, including the Iowa General Assembly.
+In 2025, Iowa held elections for municipal governments, school boards, and to fill vacancies for various offices, including the Iowa General Assembly.

 Under Iowa law, if a vacancy arises during the Iowa General Assembly's legislative session, the Governor of Iowa is required to call an election at the "earliest practical time" with at least eighteen days' notice.

 State legislative

 Iowa Senate District 35 special election

 Incumbent Republican senator Chris Cournoyer was re-elected state senator in 2022 with 60.0 percent of the vote.
 She vacated the seat being appointed lieutenant governor in December 2024.
 Subsequently, a special election was held in the U.S. state of Iowa on January 28, 2025 to elect a new member for District 35 in the Iowa Senate, representing the counties of Clinton, Jackson, and Scott.
 Democratic candidate Mike Zimmer achieved an upset victory, flipping a district won by Republican nominee Donald Trump by 21 points in the 2024 presidential election.